openedx/docs.openedx.org/source/community/release_notes/eucalyptus.rst

 When course teams create a course, they can now select the way a course is delivered to learners.
 You can set a schedule for the course, including due dates for assignments or exams, or you can specify that the course is self-paced, which allows learners to work at their own pace.
-For more information, see :ref:`opencoursestaff:Setting Course Pacing`.

 ========================
 Subsection Prerequisites